 - examine the inside of your nose to look for obstructions or chemical damage

 - use an X-ray or CT scan to assess the internal structures of your nose

 In many cases, you can treat minor cases of nasal trauma at home, using basic first aid and home care strategies.
 In other cases, you may need professional treatment.
 Your doctor’s recommended treatment plan will vary, depending on the type and severity of nasal trauma that you have.
 For example, they may recommend:

 To treat minor nosebleeds:

 - Sit upright and lean forward to reduce blood pressure in your nose.

-- Refrain from picking or blowing your nose for several hours.
+- While completing these steps, breathe through your mouth and keep your head higher than your heart.
+Refrain from picking or blowing your nose for several hours afterward.